OneProgrammerMore/Dices_Sprint5_PHPFullStackITA_v2/README.md

 - [ ] Adding SQL Transactions
 - [ ] Endpoint in order to obtain type of user
 - [ ] Auto Documentation Using Scribe
 - [ ] Documentation Covering Using -
+- [ ] Format Actual Swagger Documentation To Follow Standards

 REACT APP:
 - [ ] Use new endpoint for user type discovery